alibaba/G3D/doc/api/RotateOrthographicCamera.md

 # RotateOrthographicCamera

-The camera moving by a sphere polar coordinates.
-Extends from [OrthographicCamera](./OrthographicCamera).
+The camera moving in a sphere polar coordinates.
+Extends from [BaseOrthographicCamera](./BaseOrthographicCamera).

 ## Contructor